Multi-Symbol Forbidden Configurations: Abstract

 \section{Abstract}

 An $r$-matrix is a matrix with symbols in $\{0,1,\dots,r-1\}$.
 A matrix is simple if it has no repeated columns.
-Let the support of a matrix $F$, $\supp(F)$ be the largest simple matrix such that every column in $\supp(F)$ is in $F$.
-For a family of $r$-matrices $\mathcal{F}$, we define $\forb(m,r,\mathcal{F})$ as the maximum number of columns of an $m$-rowed, $r$-matrix $A$ such that $F$ is not a row-column permutation of $A$ for all $F \in \mathcal{F}$.
-While many results exist for $r=2$, there are fewer for larger numbers of symbols.
-We expand on the field of forbidding matrices with $r$-symbols, introducing a new construction for lower bounds of the growth of $\forb(m,r,\mathcal{F})$ (with respect to $m$) that is applicable to matrices that are either not simple or have a constant row.
-We also introduce a new upper bound restriction that helps with avoiding non-simple matrices, limited either by the asymptotic bounds of the support, or the size of the forbidden matrix, whichever is larger.
-Continuing the trend of upper bounds, we represent a well-known technique of standard induction as a graph, and use graph theory methods to obtain asymptotic upper bounds.
-With these techniques we solve multiple, previously unknown, asymptotic bounds for a variety of matrices.
-Finally, we end with block matrices, or matrices with only constant row, and give bounds for all possible cases.
+For a family of $r$-matrices $\mathcal{F}$, we define $\forb(m,r,\mathcal{F})$ as the maximum number of columns of an $m$-rowed, simple $r$-matrix $A$ such that $F$ is not a row-column permutation of a submatrix of $A$ for all $F \in \mathcal{F}$.
+We investigate the asymptotic bounds of special families of forbidden configurations $\Sym(F)$, a symmetric family of matrices based on a $(0,1)$-matrix $F$.
+The previously known lower bound constructions required $F$ to have no constant row.
+We introduce a new lower bound construction that drops this requirement and is a better bound in certain cases.
+We will also investigate the effects of constant rows from the upper bound perspective, including upper bounds of block matrices, matrices consisting of entirely constant rows.

 \textbf{Keywords:} forbidden configurations, (0,1)-matrices, extremal set theory, combinatorics, hypergraphs, multigraphs, extremal graph theory